boschglobal/dse.standards/modelica/fmi-ls-binary-codec/README.md

 FMUs may contain models (and functions) which exchange data and state as serialized binary objects.
 Those binary objects may be represented, and communicated, by an FMU using a Binary variable with an associated MIME type.
 The MIME type will be implemented by a coder/decoder (codec) and encapsulated in to a driver.
 The driver makes it possible for a model function to interact with its internal representation of a binary object _without_ prior knowledge of the codec (or MIME type) being used to exchange those binary objects with other models in a simulation.

-This layered standard describes how that codec (driver) can be selected at run-time, as well as outlining how an FMU Exporter may enable an FMU Importer (or another 3rd party) to implement their own codec.
+This layered standard describes how that codec (driver) can be selected at runtime, as well as outlining how an FMU Exporter may enable an FMU Importer (or another third-party) to implement their own codec.
 The FMU Importer is thus able to affect the MIME type used by an FMU for exchanging binary objects by selecting a particular codec, using the technique of dependency injection.

 ### 1.2 Overview of the Approach

 The general approach is as follows:

-1. The FMU Exporter produces an API which allows a 3rd party to implement a driver containing a particular codec (or several codecs).
+1. The FMU Exporter produces an API which allows a third-party to implement a driver containing a particular codec (or several codecs).
 That API may include a subset of FMI functions (e.g. `fmi3GetBinary()`).

 2. An Integrator implements a driver, containing a specific codec (or several codecs), using the API provided by the FMU Exporter.
 The codec driver is packaged into the FMU at the appropriate location.